CommunityHoneyNetwork/chn-docs/docs/config.md

 # Accepting all traffic from a default route

-There are occassions where you would like for your honeypot host to accept traffic from a large network, instead of just the IP address that has been assigned to your NIC.
+There are occasions where you would like for your honeypot host to accept traffic from a large network, instead of just the IP address that has been assigned to your NIC.
 In order to do this, you can use the AnyIP linux kernel feature.
 Once traffic is being routed to your server, create a systemd service